-In Broward County, 87.7% of the adult population has graduated from high school ("Selected Social Characteristics").
+In Broward County, 90.4% of the adult population (25 years and over) has graduated from high school ("Educational Attainment, 2021").
 Below in Figure 7 is a representation of the education levels of those over age 25 in Broward County.

-Figure 7: Educational Attainment, Broward County
+Figure 7: Educational Attainment, Broward County Population 25 years and over

-Source: "Selected Social Characteristics in the United States, 2014-2018 American Community Survey 5-Year Estimates, Broward County."
-American FactFinder.
-2018.
+Source: "Educational Attainment", 2021 American Community Survey 1-Year Estimates, Broward County.
 United States Census Bureau.
 Web.
-Aug.
-2019.
+04 Nov 2022.